-Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Result in substantial adverse physical impacts associated wi governmental facilities, need for new or physically altered go could cause significant environmental impacts, in order to manufact to the performance objectives for any of the public services: vernmental fa cilities, the cons truction of whi i) Fire protection? $\boxtimes$ Fire protection and emergency services are provided by the closest fire station 3 located at 6424 El Apajo, Rancho Sar east of the project site.
-Del Mar Fire Department is located 92014 and is approximately 3 miles west of the project site section, the proposed project would not result in an increas less than significant to fire protection services. ta Fe, CA 92 at 2200 Jim .
-As discusse 2067 and is ap my Durante Bl ed, the Popula proximately vd, Del Mar, tion and Hou 1 mile CA ısing ii) Police protection? $\boxtimes$ proposed project is in the service area of the Sheriff's Departure approximately 7 miles north of the project site at 175 N EI of The proposed project would result in the extension of an expected and trail uses in the area.
-Police protection is expected and trail use would not interfere with or change service.
-The in an increased demand requiring the need for new or physimpacts would be less than significant.
-Camino Real kisting CTC t to remain at erefore, the , Encinitas, CA rail and is com current levels proposed proje A 92024.
-Appatible with in the project would not other ct area t result iii) Schools? $\boxtimes$ The Project site is located within the San Dieguito Union H other public schools within 2 miles of the project site.
-The F demand for school facilities.
-As such, school services would Project does not generate p • no iv) Parks? $\boxtimes$ The Project would not impact any existing parks and would existing population.
-The trail segment would enhance recreimplement the San Dieguito River Park Concept Plan.
-The positive impact on recreational use.
-No adverse impact wo eational oppore rtunities in the area and v) Other public facilities? $\boxtimes$ would have no effect on population growth.
-Therefore, the proposed project would not result in an increased demand requiring the need for new or physically altered public facilities; therefore, no impact would occur.
+Wo ould the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Result in substantial adverse physical impacts associated wit governmental facilities, need for new or physically altered governmental significant environmental impacts, in order to ma other performance objectives for any of the public services: h the provision vernmental fac n of new or physicilities, the cons sically altered truction of whi ch i) Fire protection? \boxtimes clos eas 920 sect e protection and emergency services are provided by the sest fire station 3 located at 6424 El Apajo, Rancho Sant of the project site.
+Del Mar Fire Department is located 14 and is approximately 3 miles west of the project site tion, the proposed project would not result in an increase than significant to fire protection services. ta Fe, CA 92 at 2200 Jimr As discusse 2067 and is ap my Durante Bl ed, the Popula proximately vd, Del Mar, tion and Hou 1 mile CA ısing ii) Police protection? \boxtimes propapp The recr and in a e San Diego County Sheriff's Department is the primary cosed project is in the service area of the Sheriff's Department of the Sheriff's Department of the Project site at 175 N EI Company of the project would result in the extension of an extensional uses in the area.
+Police protection is expected trail use would not interfere with or change service.
+The increased demand requiring the need for new or physicals would be less than significant. rtment's Nor camino Real isting CTC to to remain at erefore, the p th Coastal Sta , Encinitas, CA rail and is com current levels proposed proje ation, located A 92024. apatible with in the project act would not other ct area t result iii) Schools? \boxtimes othe The Project site is located within the San Dieguito Union High School District boundary.
+There are no other public schools within 2 miles of the project site.
+The Project does not generate population or demand for school facilities.
+As such, school services would not be impacted. iv) Parks? \boxtimes The Project would not impact any existing parks and would instead expand recreational use for the existing population.
+The trail segment would enhance recreational opportunities in the area and implement the San Dieguito River Park Concept Plan.
+Therefore, the proposed project would have a positive impact on recreational use.
+No adverse impact would occur. v) Other public facilities? \boxtimes